ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

 ## Congratulations!

 Congratulations on building and running your first flow engine using Automate Studio.

+## Next steps

+Now that we have the basics, go ahead and create your first [AI flow](/automate-studio/tutorials/basic/transcription)

 ?> Need help or have a question?
 Contact us in our [Slack Community.](http://veritonedev.slack.com/)